jsseidel/gnome-context-switcher/README.md

 Repeat the process to create as many contexts as you need.

+### Delete a context

 To delete a context, click the indicator icon and select "Delete . . .".
 Confirm by clicking "Yes."

+### Switch contexts

+To switch a context, simply select it from the indicator menu.

+### Save changes to the current context

+After making changes to the current context, save it by selecting it from the indicator menu.

 ### Running custom scripts